- What impacts your software development speed: Obvious and not-so-obvious things

 Legacy code

-While working with legacy code, you can face many problems and you need to know how to deal with them.
-The more code you have, the harder it will be to navigate your way through its structure.
+While working with legacy code, you can face many problems.
+Hence, you need to know how to deal with them.
+The more code you have, the harder it will be to navigate its structure.
 Some parts of it can be left unused for a long time, and other parts of your code can become outdated, lacking support or documentation.

 Code quality